red-hat-storage/gluster-test-drive-docs/docs/gluster-module-2.md

 # End of Module 2

 This concludes **Gluster Test Drive Module 2 - Volume Setup and Client Access**.
-You man continue now with Module 3, or return at any time to access the modules in any order you wish.
+You may continue now with Module 3, or return at any time to access the modules in any order you wish.